 US stocks rally on hopes for vaccine and economic recovery

-Stocks rallied on Wall Street Monday as investors became hopeful that more progress was being made in getting countries past the worst of the coronavirus pandemic.
+The stock market bounced back from its worst week in nearly two months Monday as optimism about a potential vaccine for the coronavirus and hopes for a U.S. economic recovery in the second half of the year put investors in a buying mood.

-The S&P 500 jumped 3.2%, erasing its losses from last week.
-Investors welcomed signs that European countries were taking more steps to lift lockdowns.
+The S&P 500 climbed 3.2%, its best day since early April.
+The gains erased all of its losses from last week, when the index posted its worst showing since late March and its third weekly loss in the last four.
+Bond yields rose broadly in another sign that investors were becoming more optimistic.

-They were also cheered by word from a drug company that it had encouraging results in very early testing of an experimental coronavirus vaccine.
+Stocks were already headed for a higher opening on Wall Street when a drug company announced encouraging results in very early testing of an experimental coronavirus vaccine.
+The stock of the company, Massachusetts-based Moderna, jumped 20%.

-Over the weekend, Federal Reserve Chair Jerome Powell expressed optimism that the U.S. economy could begin to recover in the second half of the year.
+Investors were also encouraged by remarks over the weekend from Federal Reserve Chair Jerome Powell, who expressed optimism that the U.S. economy could begin to recover in the second half of the year.
+Once the outbreak has been contained, he said, the economy should be able to rebound “substantially.”

 More News